Basic Information and Tips You Should Know Before Climbing Mount Fuji

 Written by GOOD LUCK TRIP

-Registered as a UNESCO World Cultural Heritage Site in 2013, Mount Fuji is recognized worldwide as a symbol of Japan.
+Registered as a UNESCO World Cultural Heritage site in 2013, Mount Fuji is recognized around the world as a symbol of Japan.

-Many people aspire to take on the challenge of climbing Mount Fuji, believing it would be a once-in-a-lifetime experience.
+Many people dream of taking on the challenge of climbing Mount Fuji, an experience that could become a once-in-a-lifetime memory.

-If you are planning to climb Mount Fuji, please read through to the end to help ensure a safe and enjoyable climb while preserving the sacred and beautiful environment of Mount Fuji for future generations.
+If you are planning to climb Mount Fuji, we encourage you to read through to the end—both to help protect and preserve the sacred beauty of the mountain and to ensure a safe and enjoyable climbing experience.

 When Is the Climbing Season for Mount Fuji?